NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Related Work

 {\bfseries Moving Horizon Estimation:} MHE is a well-established state estimation method effective for both linear \cite{muske1993receding,ling1999receding} or nonlinear \cite{rao2000nonlinear,rao2001constrained,rao2003constrained,weng2025recedinghorizonrecursivelocation} systems under the least-squares framework.
 It has been successfully applied in diverse domains, including chemical process control \cite{rao2002constrained,yan2025self}, agriculture \cite{li2024data}, satellite control \cite{zhao2025multi}, and robotics \cite{fiedler2020probabilistic, wang2021differentiable,10313083,kang2024fast}.
 More recently, its use in satellite navigation has also been explored \cite{wang2015robust,liu2023state,weng2023localization,liu2024actualization,weng2025recedinghorizonrecursivelocation}.
 Meanwhile, as an equivalent version of MHE under the assumption of Gaussian system statistics \cite{weng2025recedinghorizonrecursivelocation}, FGO has also demonstrated outstanding performance in positioning using raw GNSS measurements \cite{suzuki2023precise, wen2021factor,xu2023differentiable,xu2024autow,liu2025attitude}.
 However, prior studies have not examined the performance of MHE when integrated into a learning pipeline, particularly regarding its forward and backward performance.
 Our work addresses this gap.

 {\bfseries End-to-end Structured Learning:} The learning paradigm that integrates data-driven neural modules and differentiable physical reasoning has been widely adopted in robotics \cite{li2020towards,wang2021differentiable,10313083,cao2024differential}, autonomous driving \cite{huang2023differentiable,liu2025hybrid}, 3D vision \cite{chen2022epro,valassakis2024handdgp}, optical \cite{10.1007/978-3-030-58452-8_24} and radio frequency reconstruction \cite{zhao2023nerf2,zhao2024crowdsourced}, as well as other domains requiring physical or logical priors \cite{pineda2022theseus}.
-This paradigm has also been formalized under the high-level concept of {\it \bfseries Imperative Learning} \cite{wang2025IL}, with applications in path planning \cite{yang2023iplanner}, feature matching \cite{zhan2024imatching}, and simultaneous localization and mapping (SLAM) \cite{fu2024islam}.
+This paradigm has also been formalized under the high-level concept of {\it \bfseries Imperative Learning} \cite{wang2025IL,Yang-RSS-23,zhan2024imatching,fu2024islam}.
 Recent studies have brought this idea to GNSS localization, including end-to-end learning-based LOS/NLOS signal weighting \cite{xu2023differentiable,xu2024autow} and ranging error correction \cite{10706359,hu2025pyrtklib}.
-In the context of ranging error regression, existing methods have so far relied solely on a baseline WLS localization engine and have been trained using fully labeled data with 3D ground truth \cite{10706359,hu2025pyrtklib}.
-In this paper, we address both limitations by introducing a differentiable, noise-resilient location estimator and enabling training with unlabeled data.
+Regarding ranging error regression, existing methods have so far relied solely on a baseline WLS localization engine and have been trained using fully labeled data \cite{10706359,hu2025pyrtklib}.
+This paper addresses both limitations by introducing a differentiable, noise-resilient location estimator and incorporating basic 2D public maps to enable training with ubiquitous unlabeled GNSS data.